 How do you know who falls into which group?
 Your colleagues can likely self-identify where they feel most comfortable, but you can also use tools like the aforementioned DiSC assessment or the Clifton StrengthsFinder to get an official read of the personalities and natural inclinations of your teammates.
 This is also a great time to evaluate your team and their roles and determine if their strengths can be better utilized in different ways going forward.

 Use Budget Benchmarks

-Lastly, don’t forget about the funding.
+Lastly, don’t forget about funding.
 The roller coaster economy is making all of us hold on for dear life when it comes to budgeting, and additional operational costs due to COVID-19 health and safety precautions or closures also mean organizations are often forced to cut marketing budgets.
 However, for organizations that need to drive sales (isn’t that everyone?) a zeroed marketing budget is not sustainable.

 So, how do you budget without an annual plan?
 One approach I recommend is to average the last three years with a plus or minus of 15 percent for cost of living increases and general unforeseen circumstances.
 If it’s possible within your organization, consider shifting to a quarterly approach here as well.

-Most of all, as we tread through this volatile season, take your focus off the plan and instead embrace your customers.
+Most of all, as we tread through this volatile season, take your focus off the plan and instead embrace your employees and customers.
 For them, brand marketing is not relevant right now.
 We’re not in a mass consumer market – we’re in a 1:1 market.
 That means your marketing must be relatable, responsive and hyper-focused on the individual consumer’s needs and mental states.
 Instead of planning for the future, ask whether the communication in question will resonate in this very moment, with your particular audience, and meet them wherever they are.